In This Edition:

 Today, in addition to bringing you the third Helix Engine for PowerPC Preview Release, we’re also debuting the first macOS native Helix Client for PowerPC Preview Release.
 Though both are PowerPC applications, they run under Rosetta on Intel-based Macs, slowly but acceptably.
 You can learn more about these Preview Releases and download them from this page.

 So now, at last, you can see how your collection runs in Client/Server with a macOS Client.
 If you’ve already upgraded to Helix Server for PowerPC 6.1, you can download the Helix Client for PowerPC Preview Release and take another step away from the world of Classic.
-If you’re still hanging back in an earlier version of Helix, spend an hour with the Helix Demo keys to see for yourself why you should upgrade now.
+If you’re still hanging back in an earlier version of Helix, spend some time with the Helix Demo to see for yourself why you should upgrade now.

 As with the Helix Engine for PowerPC Preview Release, there will be more preview releases of the macOS Client before we can officially call it “done.”
 But again, like the Helix Engine Preview Releases thus far, we are confident you can use them on your PowerPC and Intel Macs without risk of damage to your collections.
 The same caveats we have applied to the Engine: i.e., no document management functions, no Power Query and no high-resolution printing, also apply here…